Do you want to learn to rank #1 for high-traffic keywords in any niche?

 4) External links

-When optimizing the quadcopter guide, I noticed that many of the top ranking competitors weren’t linking out to any other resources.
+When optimizing the quadcopter guide, I noticed many of the top ranking competitors weren’t linking out to any other resources.

 I did the opposite :)